 Q. After my husband and I are divorced and I have returned to my former name, can I change the last name of my children as well?

-- Both parents consent to the name change.
+If both parents consent to the name change:

 The court will also consider any additional factors that will help the court decide the best interest of the child/ren.